 The Cardinals were a team in transition when Lanier returned.
 Sam Breadon’s sale of the team to Fred Saigh and minority partner Robert Hannegan after the 1947 season had ended a long, successful run dating back to 1926.
 Lanier joined the Redbirds in an exciting pennant race in 1949, but it was the last time the team seriously contended until 1957, and the only time they finished higher than third place from 1950 to 1962.

-The second-place Giants went 92-62, but Lanier pitched inconsistently.
+The second-place Giants went 92-62 in 1952, but Lanier pitched inconsistently.
 In his debut he surrendered a career-high ten earned runs in a loss to the Dodgers, the team he had always dominated and one of the reasons manager Leo Durocher wanted to acquire him.
-Relegated to the bullpen, he responded with a streak of 22⅔ scoreless innings, highlighted by his last big-league shutout (in a spot start against the Phillies on July 6) which earned him another chance in the rotation.
-With the Giants attempting to mount a challenge to the league-leading Dodgers, Lanier tossed a complete-game four-hitter to beat the Braves on September 1.
+Relegated to the bullpen and spot starting duty for much of May and June, he reeled off a streak of 25 1/3 scoreless innings, highlighted by his last big-league shutout (in a start against the Phillies on July 6) which earned him another chance in the rotation.
+With the Giants attempting to mount a challenge to the league-leading Dodgers, Lanier tossed a complete-game four-hitter to beat the Boston Braves on September 1.
 It proved to be his last win in the major leagues.

-Described as a “flop”xxviii with the Giants in 1952, Lanier was released on May 15, 1953, and was picked up by Bill Veeck and the St. Louis Browns two weeks later.
-Reunited with Marty Marion (the Browns’ manager) and Harry Brecheen (in his last season), the 37-year-old Lanier was worn out.
-With a 7.25 ERA in 22⅓ innings, he was released in July, and his 14-year big-league career came to an end.
+Described as a “flop” with the Giants in 1952, Lanier was released on May 15, 1953, and was picked up by Bill Veeck and the St. Louis Browns two weeks later.28 Reunited with Marty Marion (the Browns’ manager) and Harry Brecheen (in his last season), the 37-year-old Lanier was worn out.
+With a 7.16 ERA in 27 2/3 innings, he was released in July and his 14-year big-league career came to an end.
 He finished with 108 wins and a 3.01 ERA.
 His career 126 ERA+ (also called adjusted ERA, a metric that compares a pitcher’s ERA to the league’s ERA and adjusts it for ballpark factors) ranks him right behind Bob Gibson, Tom Seaver, and six others.

 After being released, Lanier pitched in the Texas League with Shreveport (1953) and Beaumont (1954).
 In 1956 he attempted a comeback, first with the Philadelphia Phillies and then with the Miami Marlins of the International League, but was among the last players cut on each team.

 Lanier settled in St. Petersburg, Florida, where he had been living with his wife, Betty.
-He was involved in varied business interests, including a restaurant called the Diamond Café, before returning to baseball in 1961.
-Hired by the San Francisco Giants as a scout and roving pitching instructor, Lanier was an all-around trouble-shooter.
-Throughout the 1960s and early 1970s, he managed several low-level farm teams in the Giants’, Phillies’, and Tigers’ farm systems.
+He was involved in varied business interests, including a restaurant called the Diamond Café, before returning to baseball in 1961 when the San Francisco Giants hired him as a scout, roving pitching instructor, and all-around trouble-shooter.
+Throughout the 1960s and early 1970s, he managed several low-level farm teams in the Giants, Phillies, and Tigers farm systems.
 In 1967 he was named manager of the year for the Batavia (New York) Trojans in the short-season New York-Pennsylvania League.

 After his baseball days, Max and Betty retired to Dunnellon, Florida, about 100 miles north of St. Petersburg.
-He died on January 30, 2007, at the age of 91.
-He is buried in the Dunnellon Memorial Gardens.
+He died on January 30, 2007, at the age of 91, and is buried in the Dunnellon Memorial Gardens.